wovo/godafoss-c-/readme.md

 because godafoss enforces a specific style of programming.
-For me the difference between a framework and a library is that libraries play nice with each other and can be combined with each other and with a framework, while a framework assumes you use it and no other ones: frameworks don't play nice with each other.
+For me the difference between a framework and a library is that libraries play nice with each other and can be combined with each other and with a framework.
+A framework assumes you use it and no other ones: frameworks tolerate libraries, but don't play nice with other frameworks.
-My work in this field stared as libraries, but at a point I realised that I needed to take overall control of the structure of an application to achieve both flexibility, ease of use, and efficiency.
+My work in this field stared as libraries, but at a point I realized that I needed to take overall control of the structure of an application to achieve both flexibility, ease of use, and efficiency.
 In my opinion a library is inherently better than a framework because it leaves more options for the user.
-I am sorry I could not make godafoss a library.
+I am sorry I could not keep godafoss a library.

 -------------------------------------------------------------------------------